ThomasMwaba/Pytorch_basics/README.md

 #### Pytorch_basics
-This repository has Pytorch basics.
+This repository has got  Pytorch basics.